liuwei16/ALFNet/README.md

 # Progressive Refinement Network for Occluded Pedestrian Detection
 Keras implementation of PRNet accepted in ECCV 2020.

-## Introduction
-This paper presents Progressive Refinement Network (PRNet), a novel single-stage detector that tackles occluded pedestrian detection.
-Motivated by human¡¯s progressive process on annotating occluded pedestrians, PRNet achieves sequential refinement by three phases: Finding high confident anchors of visible parts, calibrating such anchors to a full-body template based on occlusion statistics, and then predicting final full-body regions from the calibrated anchors.
-For more details, please refer to our paper.

 ### Dependencies

 * python 2.7